theimowski/master-thesis/docs/section-paradigms.md

 >> *"Favor object composition over class inheritance."*

-**Polymorphism** is a concept known from functional programming, that in object-oriented approach relies mainly on inheritance.
+**Polymorphism** is a concept that in object-oriented approach relies mainly on inheritance.
 "Poly" standing for "many" and "morphism", which can be thought of "form" ("morphism" has its formal definition in category theory, however it is not covered by the thesis), describe the ability to treat objects of different classes in unified way.
+In object-oriented software this is usually achieved by deriving behavior (and data) from a base class, which enables to refer to an object of specific type with more general, base class type.
-In object-oriented paradigm this ability is enforced by specific class hierarchies.
+The ability of polymorphism is therefore enforced by specific class hierarchies.
 The polymorphism concept relying on class hierarchies is known as ad hoc polymorphism {{{strachey2000fundamental}}}.
-Section {{FUNCTIONAL PROGRAMMING IN INDUSTRY}} mentions also parametric polymorphism which is to some extent available in some object-oriented languages.
+Section {{FUNCTIONAL PROGRAMMING IN INDUSTRY}} mentions also parametric polymorphism which is to some extent available in a few object-oriented languages.

 **Abstraction** is closely related to polymorphism, and allows to treat referenced objects as if they were of the most possible general type, while in runtime they appear to be an instance of a very specific class.
 Abstraction enables better testability of code, as well as late binding, which can be used for the purpose of inversion of control (IOC).